fieldtrip/website/getting_started/fieldline.md

 # Getting started with FieldLine OPM data

 [FieldLine](https://fieldlineinc.com/) is a company located in Boulder, Colorado that develops OPM sensors and complete OPM-based MEG systems.
-The data from their current systems is stored in the \*.fif format, which is developed and still used by [Neuromag/Elekta/Megin](/getting_started/neuromag).
+The data from their current systems is stored in the \*.fif format, which is developed and used by [Neuromag/Elekta/Megin](/getting_started/neuromag).
 The \*.fif file format is already supported by FieldTrip, which means that no special functions are needed for reading the data.

     cfg = [];
-    cfg.dataset = 'RestingStateEyesClosed_raw.fif';
+    cfg.dataset = 'OPM_RestingStateEyesClosed_raw.fif';
     data = ft_preprocessing(cfg);

     cfg = [];